Buick Electra Model Overview

 Buick Electra Cars

-About the Buick Electra
+Buick Electra Overview

 The biggest boat in the Buick lineup, the Electra sedan and coupe once topped out at almost 19 feet long in 1975.
 That's a lot of car.
 The original Electra, introduced in 1959 as Buick's top-end full-size luxury car, was 225 inches -- a length which gave its name to one of the car's trim lines, the Electra 225 (or the now iconic "deuce and a quarter").
 Its debut was part of an overall Buick rebranding effort to combat dipping sales, and both the base Electra and 225 replaced the old Buick Super and Roadmaster respectively.